nexus126/CALAMITA_Text-to-SQL/README.md

 # Database Import Procedure:

-- you should download the Termite folder wich is a zip file that needs to be decrypted with password "youshallnotpass".
+- you should download the Termite folder which is a zip file that needs to be decrypted with password "youshallnotpass".
 - inside the Termite folder there is another folder called "database" containing another folder for each database of the dataset.
 - each database folder contains 2 files named *db.sql, no_insert_*db.sql) where *db is the name of each database.
 There are 10 databases included (bowling, centri, coronavirus, voli ...)
 - each *db.sql file contains the dump that you need to load on your sql environment.
 The *db.sql file include the creation of the schema (table,columns and keys) and a set of data insert.